Heading out on a winter hike? Nice! In this post, you’ll find a huge set of winter hiking tips to keep you warm, safe, and happy. Let’s do this!

 If you have a checklist, then it’s all smooth sailing and you will not be the one looking silly because what you need is actually at home sitting on the table where you left it – so “you wouldn’t forget it”.
 But don’t be too hard on yourself, we’ve all done that.

-11. Good boots are a MUST
+10. Good boots are a MUST

-Especially for those just starting out, comfortable supportive boots are the difference between swollen blistered feet and being miserable for the next few days, or, returning home happy with a healthy glow in your cheeks, excited, relaxed and ready to plan your next hike.
+Especially for those just starting out, comfortable supportive boots are the difference between swollen blistered feet and being miserable for the next few days.

-12. Cuppa Joe, Java, Choco Malto Latte
+11. Cuppa Joe, Java, Choco Malto Latte

 Taking a small lightweight portable stove like a Jetboil has a multitude of benefits.
 It not only adds some comfort to your hike but also helps keep you hydrated.